 Step 3: Find a Solicitor First

 This is one piece of advice that will save you time: appoint a Gibraltar solicitor before you start making offers.
-Unlike some markets where you engage a solicitor after an offer is accepted, in Gibraltar's small and fast-moving market, having your legal team ready means you can move quickly when you need to.
+In a small, fast-moving market, having your legal team ready means you can move the moment you need to.

 You need a solicitor qualified in Gibraltar law.
-The Gibraltar Bar has a listing of qualified solicitors.
-Good firms for property include Isolas, Hassans, and Attias and Levy among others.
+Established firms with active property practices include Hassans International Law Firm, ISOLAS LLP, Triay Lawyers, TSN Law, and Attias & Levy, among others.
 Ask for quotes from two or three before committing.
+Legal fees are a real cost and it is worth comparing them.

 Step 4: Search and View